juanjose318/Vinqlo/app/README.md

 Backend: Nodejs & Express,
 Database: Mongodb cloud storage (Atlas)

-Important, this app was made for an specific purpose, therefore it can only be used with an student account From Ghent.
+Important, this app was made for an specific purpose, therefore it can only be used with a student account From Ghent.

 ## Installation